MaxMello/ActiveAnno/README.md

 ```
 By default, this will start 3 container: A MongoDB container, a Ktor backend service and an nginx server hosting a
 React application.
 Next, go to `localhost:3000` to open the web UI.
 You can modify the port by editing the `local.docker-compose.yml`
 and changing the `activeannofrontend.ports` mapping.
+(Then, you also need to add the new URL to the `activeannobackend.CORS_HOSTS_LIST` env variable.)
 #### Login
 By default, the `local.docker-compose.yml` is configured for local run only, not for production purposes.
 Therefore, the authentication
 mechanism is disabled so that any username will automatically generate a super user account.
 Once opening `localhost:3000`, you